 Discover our job market candidates for 2018/19.

 "Studying my Marketing PhD at Lancaster was a life-changing experience.
 I not only received a high level academic education, but I also gained several life lessons."

 Andres Barrios Fajardo, PhD Marketing 2013

 The research training of the PhD in Marketing includes compulsory modules covering topics such as qualitative and quantitative research methods.
 You will also participate in a series of skill seminars which are not compulsory but highly recommended.
-For more information, please refer to the tabs below or the PhD Marketing handbook.
+For more information, please refer to the tabs below.